 The Federal Ministry for Economic Affairs and Energy (BMWi) supports German firms in a variety of ways: e.g. in the form of trade policy measures which facilitate access to foreign markets or by supporting specific activities at all export stages.

 The range of support measures offered by the BMWi have been efficiently coordinated and bundled together under the new umbrella initiative “Mittelstand Global” (Global SMEs).
-The SME market development programme is intended for small and medium-sized companies across the economy and offers additional support in important sectors of the future, such as environmental technology, the health economy and civil security technologies and services.
+The SME market entry programme is intended for small and medium-sized companies across the economy and offers additional support in important sectors of the future, such as environmental technology, the health economy and civil security technologies and services.
 The sector specific Energy Export Initiative promotes the market potential of German energy technologies abroad and covers all kinds of environmentally friendly energy solutions.

 Additional services, such as the foreign trade fair programme, information on foreign markets provided by Germany Trade & Invest (GTAI), advisory services provided by foreign chambers of commerce, and export credit guarantees (“Hermes Cover”) complete the foreign trade promotion services of the Federal Ministry for Economic Affairs and Energy (BMWi).
-Export initiatives and market development programmes are divided into modules that can be used separately and combined with each other.
+Export initiatives and market entry programmes are divided into modules that can be used separately and combined with each other.